Find supportive community, get hands-on experiences, change the world

 How do I decide between Electrical Engineering and Chemical Engineering?

 Electrical and chemical engineering are both great disciplines for people who want to earn a degree with broad applications and opportunities spanning a wide variety of fields.
-Electrical engineers are specialists in understanding electricity, electronics, and electromagnetism and their work touches all devices that produce, conduct, or use electricity.
+Electrical engineers are specialists in understanding electricity, electronics, and electromagnetism.
+Their work touches all devices that produce, conduct, or use electricity.
 Both electrical and chemical engineers rely heavily on math and physics, and chemical engineers also integrate chemistry with design and have a deep understanding of dynamics across large spatial and temporal scales.
-They are specialists in process and reactor design of diverse products (from devices to drugs) and focus on reducing the cost and environmental impact of manufacturing.
+They are specialists in process and reactor design for diverse products (from devices to drugs) and focus on reducing the cost and environmental impact of manufacturing.
 Both disciplines bring a strong systems perspective, integrating control theory to design and manipulate innovative devices with complex and dynamics parts.

-Clean EnergyElectrical Engineers and chemical engineers are both critical contributors to the emerging clean energy economy, but each plays different and complementary roles.
-Electrical Engineers are specialists in electrical power systems—how to connect, control, and deliver electricity reliably where it is needed—whereas chemical engineers are giving electrical engineers innovative and affordable new devices for generating, storing, and using electricity.
+Clean EnergyElectrical engineers and chemical engineers are both critical contributors to the emerging clean energy economy, but each plays different and complementary roles.
+Electrical engineers are specialists in electrical power systems — how to connect, control, and deliver electricity reliably where it is needed — whereas chemical engineers are giving electrical engineers innovative and affordable new devices for generating, storing, and using electricity.

-For example, chemical engineers are involved in battery formulation, manufacturing, and recycling, in the development (and recycling) of light weight composites for wind turbines, and manufacturing of energy efficient devices (like LED lighting) that have scaled globally in just a decade.
+For example, chemical engineers are involved in battery formulation, manufacturing, and recycling; in the development (and recycling) of light weight composites for wind turbines; and manufacturing of energy efficient devices (like LED lighting) that have scaled globally in just a decade.
 Likewise, chemical engineers are responsible for reducing the carbon footprint of fuels used in transportation and electricity generation.

 Health & MedicineElectrical engineers and chemical engineers are both critical contributors to advances in health & medicine, but each plays different and complementary roles.
 Electrical engineers are specialists in devices, smart integration and autonomous drug delivery systems which support personalized medicine at the doctor-patient level.
 Chemical engineers identify, interrogate, and modulate interactions within and across cells to engineer their function and develop cell-free devices.
-They also develop predictive computational models across scales (from subcellular to organ level), and integrate advances in materials science, bioengineering, and electrical engineering toward these goals.
+They also develop predictive computational models across scales (from sub-cellular to organ level), and integrate advances in materials science, bioengineering, and electrical engineering toward these goals.
 Chemical engineers are also deeply involved in the manufacturing scale up of medical advances of all types to ensure that a given medical advancement can be affordable, safe, consistent, and get to where it needs to go.
 Electrical engineers dig deeper into system identification, network theory, and control theory while chemical engineers focus more on applications.